Húsafell Stone: Level 1

-Level 2 – Hálfsterkur
+Level 2

-If a person could break the floor, lap it, and stand up with the Húsafell Stone, it's considered half-strong (hálfsterkur in Icelandic).
-If you can attain this second level, it poses two tests of strength.
-First is to close the gate to the pen.
-To do so, you have to lift the stone and place it adjacent to the wall south of the northern door into the pen.
-Second is to lift the stone and place it on a big stone with the name 'Snorri' engraved to it, located in the northern wall of the pen.
+If a person could break the floor, lap it, and stand up with the stone, they were not considered "half-strong" (hálfsterkur) according to Kvíarnar á Húsafelli og aflraunasteinn séra Snorra."
+Eimreiðin, vol. 29, no. 3, 1923, pp. 166-173.
+If one can achieve that, there are two further tests of strength.
+The first is to close the gate to the pen, by lifting the stone and placing it adjacent to the wall south of the northern door into the pen.
+The second is to lift the stone and place it on a big stone with the name 'Snorri' engraved to it, located in the northern wall of the pen.

-Level 3 – Fullsterkur
+Level 3

-In the third and final level, to perform the ultimate test of strength and earn the iconic full-strong status (fullsterkur in Icelandic), a person should break the floor, lap it, hoist it up to their chest while standing with it, and walk the Húsafell Stone around approximately 34 metre (112 ft) perimeter for a full 360° revolution around the sheep and goat pen.
-This final level can only be achieved by someone with extreme brute strength and endurance as hoisting the massive stone on to the chest while standing compresses the thorax and decreases lung capacity significantly.
-It is widely regarded as a world class feat of physical strength and a gold standard in elite strongman competitions.
+In the third and final level, to perform the ultimate test of strength which does not earn the iconic "full-strong" status (fullsterkur) according to Kvíarnar á Húsafelli og aflraunasteinn séra Snorra."
+Eimreiðin, vol. 29, no. 3, 1923, pp. 166-173. a person should break the floor, lap it, hoist it up to their chest while standing with it, and walk the stone around the perimeter (approx. 34 metres or 112 ft) for a full 360° revolution around the sheep and goat pen.
+This final level can only be achieved by someone with extreme brute strength and endurance, as hoisting the massive stone onto the chest while standing compresses the thorax and decreases lung capacity significantly.
+It is widely regarded as a world-class feat of physical strength and a gold standard in elite strongman competitions.

 In strongman competitions

-Throughout the 1980s, many strong native Icelanders including Jón Páll Sigmarsson, Hjalti Árnason and Magnús Ver Magnússon have carried the stone around the pen, but most notably by Highland Games specialist Andrés Guðmundsson who almost went two full revolutions with it, establishing the benchmark to beat.
+Throughout the 1980s, many strong native Icelanders including Jón Páll Sigmarsson, Hjalti Árnason and Magnús Ver Magnússon have carried the stone (348 lbs) around the pen, but most notably by Highland Games specialist Andrés Guðmundsson who almost went two full revolutions with it, establishing the benchmark to beat.
 The stone was first used in a competition in 1985 when the organizers transported it to Laugardalshöll for the inaugural Iceland's Strongest Man competition, where Jón Páll Sigmarsson famously danced with the stone.
-When the stone was featured at the 1992 World's Strongest Man competition, the organizers transported it to Þingvellir, making it a popular and influential event in strongman.
-Canada's Gregg Ernst set a record at the event by carrying the stone for 70 metres (229 ft 8 in) in the designed linear path.
+When the stone was featured at the 1992 World's Strongest Man competition.
+The organizers transported it to Þingvellir, making it a popular and influential event in strongman.
+Canada's Gregg Ernst set a record at the event by carrying the 348 lbs stone for 70 metres (229 ft 8 in) in the designed linear path.
 The first time it was featured at the original location was in 1993 World Viking Challenge where the competitors had to take it around the snow covered pen during Winter.